MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 ::: moniker range="azure-devops"

-## Add system work item types to a backlog (Private Preview)
+## Add system work item types to a backlog

 If you want to track issues or impediments along with your requirements or in a portfolio backlog, you can by adding them to your custom Inherited process.
-For details, see [Customize your backlogs or boards (Inheritance process)](../organizations/settings/work/customize-process-backlogs-boards.md#edit-product-backlog).
+For details, see [Customize your backlogs or boards (Inheritance process)](../organizations/settings/work/customize-process-backlogs-boards.md#add-oob-to-backlog).

 ::: moniker-end